 About this webinar:

-It's both UNESCO Global Media and Information Literacy Week and U.S. Media Literacy Week and we're hosting a live webinar to support teachers!
+It was both UNESCO Global Media and Information Literacy Week and U.S. Media Literacy Week and we hosted a live webinar to support teachers!

 Students’ opinions on the news is increasingly influenced by their “bubble” - what they experience, who they follow, and where they get their information.

 Yet it’s vital that young people engage with voices from other communities and cultures to develop informed opinions about the questions that matter.

 So how do we help them escape the echo-chamber and hear views they wouldn’t normally encounter or give time to?

 We draw on years of experience in facilitating news discussions and share the methods we use in our Topical Talk resources.
 Watch the recording to learn:

 - Quick and easy ways to add external perspectives into your planning

 - How to counter students’ opinions without influencing them with yours